 This coming Sunday, at The Revue Cinema in Toronto, The Japan Foundation presents the Canadian premiere of filmmaker Mikiko Sasaki’s documentary The Great Sasuke.
 The journey from inspiration to screenings of the film for Sasaki has taken five years, seen her move from working in reality TV to the director’s chair, and let her tell the story of a most unique man from her own home city.
-She spoke with Slam Wrestling about her project and what viewers can expect, and why wrestling fans now rank among her favourite people in the world.
+She spoke with Slam Wrestling about her project and what viewers can expect, and why wrestling fans now rank among her favorite people in the world.

 The man behind The Great Sasuke’s mask is Masanori Murakawa, from the city of Morioka, Japan.
 It’s big, with a population near 300,000, but Sasaki remembers being a middle school student and how Murakawa stood out with his Lucha Libre mask, bringing the Mexican wrestling style to Morioka, which she describes as “very conservative.”
 Murakawa became so beloved that his fame extended beyond the ring, and he successfully entered politics, winning a seat on his region’s assembly as The Great Sasuke, mask and all.
 It was the hometown connection that most appealed to Sasaki.